System Office of Risk Services

 Chief Risk Office

 Nancy Spink leads UA’s efforts to create and maintain a university-wide risk management program.
 Nancy coordinates the efforts of the practice leaders in the development and implementation of system wide programs and standards including enterprise risk management; insurance; health, safety, and environmental management (safety); claims management; and emergency management.
 Standards and practices are developed in accordance with federal and state statutes and regulations, procedures and responsible risk management practices.
 During her 30 years in insurance and risk management she has specialized in innovative and effective strategies to manage risk.
 Nancy has demonstrated ability to analyze client needs and provide risk solutions.
 She has over ten years of experience in higher education.
-In addition to her extensive experience she holds a B.A. in English with an Associate in Risk Management (ARM) designation.
+In addition to her extensive experience she holds a B.A. in English and an Associate in Risk Management (ARM) designation.
+In 2014, Nancy earned her Enterprise Risk Management designation (E).

 Ms. Varieur manages the university’s system-wide insurance programs.
 She provides contract review regarding insurance and certificates of insurance for the University.
 She performs research and collects program information pertinent to the risk management program for risk analysis and insurance specification purposes.